 Question 1: Why were people dissatisfied with British rule in the 1870s and 1880s?

-(i) The Arms Act- Passed in 1878, this Act disallowed Indians from possessing arms.
+(a) The Arms Act − Passed in 1878, this Act disallowed Indians from possessing arms.

-(ii) The Vernacular Press Act in 1878, this Act was aimed at silencing those who were critical of the government.
+(b) The Vernacular Press Act − Passed in 1878, this Act was aimed at silencing those who were critical of the government.
 Under this Act, the government could confiscate the assets of newspapers if they published anything that was found “objectionable”.

 Question 2: Who did the Indian National Congress wish to speak for?

-Answer: Indian National Congress wished to speak for all the people of India, irrespective of class, colour, caste, creed, language, or gender.
+Answer: The Indian National Congress aimed to speak for all the people of India, irrespective of region, community, class, colour, caste, creed, language, or gender.
 It stated that India, its resources and systems were not of any one class or community of India, but of all the different communities of India.
+It worked with the idea that the people of India should be sovereign and empowered to take decisions regarding their affairs.

 Question 3: What economic impact did the First World War have on India?